Skip to content

 • To reduce the cooking time, cut the tongue in about 6 medium size pieces.

-• Transfer the tongue, onion, deveined & rinsed dry guajillos to a large pot.
-Cut the head of garlic in half and add it in along with the bay leaves, peppercorns, dry oregano, salt, hierba buena and up to 2 inches of water above the tongue, about 8 cups
+• Transfer the tongue, onion, deveined and rinsed dry guajillos to a large pot.
+Cut the head of garlic in half and add it in along with the bay leaves, peppercorns, dry oregano, salt, hierba buena and up to 2 inches of water above the tongue, about 8 cups.

 • Bring to a boil over medium high heat, then lower to medium low for a gentle simmer.
 Cover and let it cook for about 1:30-2:00 hrs or until fork tender.